slave-blocker/voider/README.md

 behind a different router with no configuration on your part is coming soonTM *

 Please do contact me for critics, suggestions, questions, kudos, and even mobbing attempts are welcome.

+Remember if your hardware is backdoored anyway, backdoored you are...

 @ irc   **monero-pt**